truthtellingstudy/beautiful-jekyll/README.md

-The source code for this website is in our [github repository](https://github.com/truthtellingstudy).
+The source code for this website is in our [github repository](https://github.com/truthtellingstudy/truthtellingstudy.github.io).

-The Stata code for the meta study and the static graphs in the [research paper](http://ftp.iza.org/dp10188.pdf) will be available here  (coming soon).
+The Stata code for the meta study and the static graphs in the [research paper](http://www.cesifo-group.de/DocDL/cesifo1_wp6087.pdf) is [here](https://ndownloader.figshare.com/files/16211414).

-The entire data set for replication (in Stata and csv forms) will be available here (coming soon).
+The entire data set of the meta study (in csv forms) is [here](https://ndownloader.figshare.com/files/16211150).

-The R/Shiny code for the interactive graphs on this website will be available here (coming soon).
+The R/Shiny code for the interactive graphs on this website is available [here](XXX) (coming soon).